Payment and settlement systems in India

+The RBI is encouraging alternative methods of payments to make the financial payment and settlement process in India more secure and efficient.
+It has made RTGS compulsory for high-value transactions.
+It introduced NEFT and NECS (National Electronic Clearing Services) to encourage individuals and businesses to switch from paper to electronic transactions.

-In the case of India, the RBI has played a pivotal role in facilitating e-payments by making it compulsory for banks to route high-value transactions through real-time gross settlement (RTGS) and also by introducing NEFT (National Electronic Funds Transfer) and NECS (National Electronic Clearing Services) which has encouraged individuals and businesses to switch.
-India is one of the fastest-growing countries for payment cards in the Asia-Pacific region.
-Behavioral patterns of Indian customers are also likely to be influenced by their internet accessibility and usage, which currently is about 32 million PC users, 68% of whom have access to the Internet.
-However, these statistical indications are far from the reality where customers still prefer to pay "in line" rather than online, with 63% payments still being made in cash.
-E-payments have to be continuously promoted showing consumers the various routes through which they can make these payments like ATM's, the internet, mobile phones and drop boxes.
+Growing availability of Internet connected services and the issuance of 1.3 billion biometric ID numbers in the region has made it easier for Indian customers to open bank accounts and use electronic payment systems.
+As of 2023 there are 907.4 million internet users in India (64% of the population), a 35% increase since 2018.
+63% payments still being made in cash.
+E-payments have been heavily promoted in India showing consumers the various ways they can make these payments Including ATMs, the Internet, mobile phones and drop boxes.

-Due to the efforts of the RBI and the (BPSS), now over 75% of all transaction volume are in the electronic mode, including both large-value and retail payments.
+Due to RBI efforts and the Board for Regulation and Supervision of Payment and Settlement Systems (BPSS), now over 75% of all transaction volume is electronic, including both large-value and retail payments.
 Out of this 75%, 98% come from the RTGS (large-value payments) whereas a meager 2% come from retail payments.
 This means consumers have not yet accepted this as a regular means of paying their bills and still prefer conventional methods.
 Retail payments if made via electronic modes are done by ECS (debit and credit), EFT and card payments.
 The Reserve Bank on Monday asked banks to put in place additional arrangements for export and import transactions in Indian rupees in view of increasing interest of the global trading community in the domestic currency.
 Before putting in place this mechanism, banks will require prior approval from the Foreign Exchange Department of the Reserve Bank of India (RBI), the central bank said in a circular.

-Electronic Clearing Services (ECS Credit)

-Known as "Credit-push" facility or one-to-many facility, this method is used mainly for large-value or bulk payments where the receiver's account is credited with the payment from the institution making the payment.
-Such payments are made on a timely basis like a year, half a year, etc. and used to pay salaries, dividends or commissions.
-Over time it has become one of the most convenient methods of making large payments.